top of page

 The following conditions will ordinarily be included in a Labour Agreement and will apply to any nomination for an ENS visa (in addition to the ENS requirements outlined in the Migration Legislation).

-1. The Overseas Worker, at the time of an application for approval of the nomination in relation to an ENS visa (‘the ENS nomination’), holds a TSS visa, a Subclass 457 visa (or a bridging visa in association with a TSS/457) visa; and
+1. The Overseas Worker, at the time of an application for approval of the nomination in relation to an ENS visa (‘the ENS nomination’), holds a SID visa, a Subclass 457 visa (or a bridging visa in association with a TSS/457) visa; and

 3. The Overseas Worker has been employed on a full-time basis, in the ENS nominated occupation, an applicable occupation under the Pilbara DAMA, or a closely related occupation that is, also specified in the Pilbara DAMA, for a period of at least three (3) years before the ENS nomination is made;